9 Alexa tips every music lover should know

 If you use anything other than Amazon's in-house streaming services, you should take a few seconds to change the default music streaming service.

-To do this, go to alexa.amazon.com or open the Alexa app on your iPhone (£1,149.00 at Apple) or Android device.
+To do this, go to alexa.amazon.com or open the Alexa app on your iPhone ($1,199.99 at Amazon Marketplace) or Android device.
 Then go to Settings > Music & Media > Choose Default Music Service.
 Under Default music library select Spotify or, for radio, select Pandora or iHeartRadio under Default station service.

 Now when you play music, you won't have to specify what service you want to stream the music.
 However, if you still want to use Prime Music or Amazon Music Unlimited, at any point, you can say, "Alexa, play [song or artist] on Amazon Music."